calebjmatthews/endless-desert/concept.md

   [ ] Storing an occupied house kicks out the leader
   [ ] Upgrading house and changing leader equipment recalc rates [ ] Fortuity should grant ore, equipment, food
+  [ ] Show resource descriptive name, not id name in selection components

 ## Commands
 ### Delete all records from all tables: